-Rear fog light indicator light (if so equipped)
+☐ Rear fog light indicator light (if so equipped)

 The rear fog light indicator light illuminates when the rear fog light is on.
-(See "FOG LIGHT SWITCH" later in this section.)
+(See "Fog light switch" (P.2-35).)

 Security indicator light

 The light blinks when the ignition switch is in the ACC, OFF or LOCK position.
 This function indicates the security system equipped on the vehicle is operational.